 Spring Forward – Time Change | Sunday, March 8, 2020

 It’s here!
-It is time to Spring Forward and change your clocks, but moving them one-hour ahead if you live in the North Lake Tahoe – Truckee area!
+It is time to Spring Forward and change your clocks, by moving them one-hour ahead if you live in the North Lake Tahoe – Truckee area!

 Today, Craig (my better half) made the comment on how happy I was, and that this had to be one of my favorite days of the year.